klappir-wordmark

 Ölgerðin: A century of craftsmanship, a decade of auditable climate results

-How Iceland’s largest beverage producer built a sustainability data foundation that turns operational data into documented, verifiable results.
+How Iceland's largest beverage producer built a sustainability data foundation that turns operational data into documented, verifiable results, and hit its science based target six years early.

 Reduction in Scope 1 & 2 emissions since 2020